idaks/DataONE-Prov-Summer-2017/examples/simulate_data_collection/YW Model OWL/README.md

 The same as Port.

-<h3 id="2.7">2.7 DataNode class</h3>
+<h3 id="2.7">2.7 Data class</h3>

-A DataNode is a data item that multiple ports from different blocks or workflows connect to.
-The ports which connect to the same DataNode share the same actual data.
-In other words, ports with the same alias name connect to the same DataNode.
+A Data is a data item that multiple ports from different blocks or workflows read or write.
+The ports which connect to the same Data share the same actual data.
+In other words, ports with the same alias name connect to the same Data.

 **is in range of**
-* yw:connectsTo, yw:hasVariableSource
+* yw:reads, yw:writes, yw:hasVariableSource

 **Example:**

 The following RDF Turtle fragment specifies a DataNode.

 ```
-yw:DataNode     rdf:type           rdfs:Class .
+yw:Data        rdf:type           rdfs:Class .

 <simulate_data_collection#raw_image_data>
-    rdf:type                    yw:DataNode ;
+    rdf:type                    yw:Data ;
-    rdfs:label                  "raw_image" ;       # The alias name of ports connected to the same DataNode
+    rdfs:label                  "raw_image" ;       # The alias name of ports connected to the same Data
-    rdfs:comment                "Path of file storing the raw diffraction image." .  # The description of the DataNode
+    rdfs:comment                "Path of file storing the raw diffraction image." .  # The description of the Data
 ```

 <h3 id="2.8">2.8 hasSubBlock object property</h3>